jshleap/HiddenKeywords/README.md

 In this README you will find:
 1. [Think of the cost](#think-of-the-cost): Brief explanation of the business value of ADvantage
+2. [Setup](#setup): how to setup the local version of ADvantage and some comments on the online version.
 2. [How does it work?](#how-does-it-work): A more detailed explanation of the methods used by ADvantage
 3. [Credentials for third party API](#credentials-for-third-party-api):
 previous to setting up the app, make sure you have these credentials

 ## Think of the cost
 Google ads work by bidding on keywords.
 This means that in order to have